-The featured band for video of the day is the emerging band, Yellow Red Sparks.
+The featured artist for video of the day is Coves.

 (If you’re in a band, or have a suggestion for video of the day, feel free to email Brody at email@example.com)

 8.17.13 (Death By Chocolate with Tell Me What You See)

 8.15.13 (Sad Robot with Hold On)

 8.10.13 (Now, Now with Thread)